yusufozbay/typapp/README.md

-# Typopp - Professional Document Analysis Tool
+# Typapp - Professional Document Analysis Tool

 A modern web application that integrates with Google Drive to analyze and edit documents in multiple languages (Turkish, English, German, French).
-Typopp provides professional-grade spelling, grammar, and style corrections while preserving the original tone and intent of your documents.
+Typapp provides professional-grade spelling, grammar, and style corrections while preserving the original tone and intent of your documents.

 ## Features